sadmanca/2023-fall-ece344-documentation/docs/00-setup.md

 You may push as many commits as you want (you should save your work often), your latest commit that modifies the lab files counts as your submission for the lab.

-To finish up, you'll answer some questions on Crowdmark (you should've recieved an email).
+To finish up, you'll answer some questions on Crowdmark (you should've received an email).
 This lab serves as a warm-up to get you familiar with real-world software development.